UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    ```
    On success, the Makefile will print *installed successfully*.

-If everything succeeded, you are done, and you can skip the remainder of this page.
+If everything succeeded, you are done installing Ricgraph for a single user.
 If not, sections
 [Steps to take to install Ricgraph for a single user by hand](#steps-to-take-to-install-ricgraph-for-a-single-user-by-hand)
 or [Install and start Neo4j Community Edition graph database